New Year Brings Bold, New Ideas in Home Plan Design

 As millenials move out to the suburbs or even the country, they’ve also decided it is time to “mix it up” a bit.
 Saying enough with all the white houses dotting the landscape, some new homeowners are bringing with them dark bold shades – particularly charcoal and black – combined with white, beige, and other primary and accent colors for dramatic effect.
 For some, painting it black is the new white.

-Splashes of white on the door and window trims plus white shutters add to the striking effect of the dark-green and charcoal exteriors of this Cottage style home (courtesy of Marqet Group Architects).
+Splashes of white on the door and window trims add to the striking effect of the charcoal exteriors of this country Cottage style home.

 Where we’ve personally seen this done, it looks pretty amazing.
 However, before you go this route, a couple words of caution.